coldsonata/vs-code-github-workshop/README.md

-# vs-code-github-workshop
+# This is a title
-git version control demo session
+Github repo used for the git version control demo session.

+Nothing to see here.

+Move along.